jtladner/Courses/PracticalComputing/Fall_2018/Class2_Shell-pt1/readme.md

     3. Use ```grep``` to count the number of sequences in this file (**NOT the number of lines!**)

-    4. How many of the sequencing names start with 'AA'?
+    4. How many of the sequence names start with 'AA'?

     5. How many sequence names end with '0'?